MrApelsin4ik/ai_notes/README.md

 - Upload audio files for automatic transcription via Whisper.

 ## Demo Video
-Check out the <[video-link](https://drive.google.com/file/d/109bNl84fpLGkO24Ag5OJJWHqiuMFU4gL/view?usp=sharing)> showcasing the prototype of the tool and its features.
+Check out the [demo video](<https://drive.google.com/file/d/109bNl84fpLGkO24Ag5OJJWHqiuMFU4gL/view?usp=sharing)>) showcasing the prototype of the tool and its features.

 ## License
 This project is currently freely available for use.